marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

     }
 ```

-The most relevant parts are probably the call to *skb_checksum_help*, which computes
+The most relevant part is the call to *skb_checksum_help*, which computes
 in software the checksum of the packet and sets *skb->ip_summed* to *CHECKSUM_NONE*,
-notifying the NIC that the checksum must not be recalculated in hardware.
+basically disabling checksum offloading.
 The packet
-singled out for corruption has a random bit flipped within the linear buffer of the
+singled out for corruption has a random bit flipped within the linear data of the
-sk_buff (i.e. modulo *skb_headlen()*).
+*sk_buff* (i.e. modulo *skb_headlen()*).
 The paged data of the sk_buff is not considered
-for the corruption, I guess to keep things simple.
+for corruption, I guess to keep things simple.
 \\
 This capability of the Linux kernel did not provide enough control for the test I wanted to perform, hence the decision
-to write a simple <a href="https://github.com/marcoguerri/packet-mangle/tree/master/kernelspace" target="_blank">
+to write a simple <a href="https://github.com/marcoguerri/packet-mangle" target="_blank">
-netfilter kernel module</a>, which registers a callback to the *NF_INET_POST_ROUTING* hook.
+netfilter kernel module</a>, which registers a callback for the *NF_INET_POST_ROUTING* hook.
-The code acts in a very similar way as the netem discipline:
+The code behaves in a very similar way as the netem discipline:

-  * it looks for a specific pattern in the application level payload.
+  * it looks for a magic word in the application level payload.
-    Again for simplicity non-linear sk_buffs are ignored.
-In my case the magic
+    Again for simplicity non-linear sk_buffs are ignored
-    world being sought was "0xDEADBEEF".
   * it calculates the checksum of the outgoing *sk_buff* before the corruption.
     The code operates at layer
     two just before the queue discipline, therefore the *sk_buff* is complete
   * it prints some debug information (e.g. the expected checksum)
   * it corrupts the checksum
-  * it sets *skb->ip_summed* to *CHECKSUM_NONE* so that the checksum is not
+  * it sets *skb->ip_summed* to *CHECKSUM_NONE* so that hardware offloading is disabled
-  recalculated by the NIC
+  for this *sk_buff*

 This kernel module has been tested on CentOS 7 with kernel 3.10, it is not guardanteed
 to work on any other kernel version.
-The outcome of this experiment was definitely
+The outcome of the experiment was definitely
 interesting.
 On the client side, where the netfilter kernel module was running,
-I could see the following output:
+I could see the following debug information:

 ```
 [ 4255.255119] Linear data: 564